OnePercent-ProgrammingTeam/Mobi/README.md

 To launch our project in either CLI or GUI mode, click [here](docs/launch.md).

 ## 🔗Project Structure
-For further insight into our project's structure, including package organization, UML diagram, utilized tools and documentation, you can refer to [this location](docs/project_structure.md).
+For further insight into our project's structure, including package organization, [UML diagram](docs/UML.png), utilized tools and documentation, you can refer to [this location](docs/project_structure.md).

 ## 🤝Contribution
 If you're interested in contributing to the project, feel free to learn more [here](docs/contribution.md).

-## 🚩TODO List
+## 🚩TO DO List
 To view remaining tasks, particularly for potential contributors, click [here](docs/todo_list.md).